Dropshipping SEO: The Biggest Growth Lever in Your Store

 How do I choose the right keywords for my store?

-Do dropshipping keyword research using tools like Keywords Everywhere Chrome extension.
+Use keyword tools like the Keywords Everywhere Chrome extension.
 Focus on relevant, high-volume, low-competition terms.
+We’re also big fans of using Answer the Public and Also Asked to do dropshipping keyword research.

 Should I use the product descriptions provided by suppliers?